The New Apple TV 4K Will Take Your Streaming To The Next Level

 However, when you're not streaming 4K HDR movies and shows, you won't notice a difference in picture quality.
 This matters because while the number of movies and shows available in these formats is increasing, there are still many that aren't offered in 4K.
 You won't, for example, find Disney movies in 4K HDR on Apple TV 4K.
 (You also need to own a 4K TV in the first place to be able to stream the content that is available.)

 Plus, consider that you'd be paying a lot for the upgraded picture quality.
-The new Apple TV 4K starts at $179, but comparable products are less expensive: Roku offers its Premiere+, which streams HD, 4K, and HDR content, for $89.99.
-Google's Chromecast Ultra, supporting 4K and HDR, costs $69.
+The new Apple TV 4K starts at £199, but comparable products are less expensive: Google's Chromecast Ultra, supporting 4K and HDR, costs £69.

 Advertisement